-I hypothesized that fire and forest loss were significantly associated during the first 18 years of the 21st Century in the DR, and that fire was a suitable predictor of forest loss, regardless of the size of the forest clearings.
-The evidence found in the present study supports this hypothesis consistent with other studies that found a significant association between forest loss and slash-and-burn agriculture (Zweifler et al., 1994; Lloyd & León, 2019; Wendell Werge, 1974; Myers et al., 2004).
-Moreover, the association between fire and forest loss is particularly consistent in the western half of the DR, which is likely due to the more pronounced dry season in that region and to the presence of large mountain systems, i.e., Cordillera Central, where shifting agriculture is widespread.

-However, the evidence also suggests that, in the eastern half of the country, which includes Los Haitises and the easternmost region, fire was not a suitable predictor of forest loss.
-Two conjectures may explain this finding: 1) Frequent cloudy skies over the region, which may prevent optical sensors-i.e., MODIS and VIIRS-from recording fire hotspots; 2) Factors other than fire that may drive forest loss, such as commodity-driven agriculture, shifting agriculture by means of downing vegetation without burning-or by indeed performing burns but with little impact on forest cover-and expansion of tourism infrastructure facilities.
-The first conjecture is unlikely to explain the observed pattern, since fire activity in cloudy conditions, considered on an annual average basis, would have little effect as a driver of pervasive deforestation.
+- I hypothesized that fire and forest loss were significantly associated during the first 18 years of the 21st Century in the DR, and that fire was a suitable predictor of forest loss, regardless of the size of the forest clearings.
+The evidence found in the present study supports this hypothesis consistent with other studies that found a significant association between forest loss and slash-and-burn agri- - culture (Zweifler et al., 1994; Lloyd & León, 2019; Wendell Werge, 1974; Myers et al., 2004).
+Moreover, the association between fire and forest loss is particularly consistent in the western half of the DR, which is likely due to the more pronounced dry season in that region and to the presence of large mountain systems, i.e., Cordillera Central, where shifting agriculture is widespread. - 445 However, the evidence also suggests that, in the eastern half of the country, which includes Los Haitises and the easternmost region, fire was not a suitable predictor of forest loss.
+Two conjectures may explain this finding: 1) Frequent cloudy skies over the region, which may prevent optical sensors-i.e., MODIS and VHRS-from_the MODIS sensor from recording fire hotspots; 2) Factors - 450 other than fire that may drive forest loss, such as commodity-driven agriculture, shifting agriculture by means of downing vegetation without burning-or by indeed performing burns but with little impact on forest cover-and expansion of tourism infrastructure facilities.
+The first conjecture is unlikely to explain the observed pattern, since fire activity in cloudy conditions, considered on an

+- annual average basis, would have little effect as a driver of pervasive deforesta-455 tion.
 The second conjecture provides a more likely explanation for deforestation peaks not associated with fires, since it fits quite well with the tree cover decimation mechanisms that are typically used in this part of the DR, i.e., forest clearing to expand shifting agriculture driven primarily by subsistence needs.
-Since there are many contextual differences between Los Haitises and the easternmost tourism hub, I discuss the implications of holding this hypothesis true for each area separately.

-In Los Haitises National Park, shifting agriculture was likely the most suitable driver of deforestation, since it is a well-documented concern in this protected area (Gesto de Jesús, 2016; Dirección Nacional de Parques, 1991).
-Shifting agriculture is commonly driven by slash-and-burn systems, but in this case the "burn" component was likely to have little effect as a driver of deforestation in that area.
-All in all, the evidence suggests that shifting agriculture was widespread within the protected area, particularly in the period 2014-2017.
-However, the political and socioeconomic circumstances that led to a deforestation peak in Los Haitises and surroundings remain unknown.
-Future research may provide insights into the specific causes that explain this peak in shifting agriculture, and may also provide guidelines on how to prevent the recurrence of deforestation peaks in the future, given that Los Haitises is an important protected area of the country.
+Since there are many contextual differences between Los Haitises and the east-460 ernmost tourism hub, I discuss the implications of holding this hypothesis true - for each area separately.
+In Los Haitises National Park, shifting agriculture was likely the most suit- - able driver of deforestation, since it is a well-documented concern in this protected area (Gesto de Jesús, 2016; Dirección Nacional de Parques, 1991).
+Shift-465 ing agriculture is commonly driven by slash-and-burn systems, but in this case the "burn" component was likely to have little effect as a driver of deforestation in that area.
+All in all, the evidence suggests that shifting agriculture was widespread within the protected area, particularly in the period 2014-2017. - However, the political and socioeconomic circumstances that led to a deforesta-470 tion peak in Los Haitises and surroundings remain unknown.
+Future research may provide insights into the specific causes that explain this peak in shifting agriculture, and may also provide guidelines on how to prevent the recurrence of deforestation peaks in the future, given that Los Haitises is an important protected area of the country. - 475 aries of the national park, its impact on the biodiversity and ecology of the area is unknown.

 It is worth mentioning that, in this part of the DR, another probable source of deforestation without burning is the frequent renewal by cutting of palm trees in a large plantation situated just south of Los Haitises-a typical case of commodity-driven deforestation.
-Although this plantation is outside the boundaries of the national park, its impact on the biodiversity and ecology of the area is unknown.
+Although this plantation is outside the bound-